Operation Pedestal: Night, 12/13 August

-At 23:56, the convoy passed south of Zembra Island towards Kelibia on Cap Bon, to avoid the minefields between Africa and Sicily, still out of formation.
+At 23:56, the convoy passed south of Zembra island towards Kelibia on Cap Bon, to avoid the minefields between Africa and Sicily, still out of formation.
 Three minesweeping destroyers sailed ahead, followed by the cruisers Kenya, Manchester and two freighters.
 Charybdis and the destroyers Eskimo and Somali from Force Z were still some hours behind and Ashanti was steaming fast to overhaul the main body.
 Three destroyers remained with nine of the merchantmen and Bramham was en route after Deucalion had been sunk.
-The main part of the convoy was attacked at 00:40 by four boats of the German III Squadron and thirteen torpedo boats of the Italian 18° MAS, 2° MS and 20° MAS, which made 15 attacks; the long line of merchant ships and the reduced number of escort ships providing an easy target.
+The main part of the convoy was attacked at 00:40 by four boats of the German III Squadron and 13 torpedo boats of the Italian 18° MAS, 2° MS and 20° MAS, which made 15 attacks; the long line of merchant ships and the reduced number of escort ships providing an easy target.
 The 18° MAS detected the convoy on radar, south-east of Pantelleria and attacked the escorts at the head of the procession, coming under fire, as they fired torpedoes to no effect.
 The Italian boats then attacked the merchant ships.

 The convoy was vulnerable because the lighthouse at Cap Bon revealed their position about 10 nmi offshore.
-S 58 and S 59 sighted the first ships at 00:20, attacked and S 58 was damaged, turning away for Port Empedocle.
-S 59 attacked and claimed a freighter about 5 nmi north-east of Cap Bon, but no ships were hit there.
-At 01:02 near Ras Mustafa south of Kelibia, MS 16 or MS 22 attacked the convoy to no effect but then attacked Manchester from close range and each scored a hit, flooding its boilers, fuel tanks and magazines and that wrecking three of its four propeller shafts, the ship taking on a 12° list until counter-flooding reduced the list to 5°.
+S 58 and S 59 sighted the first ships at 00:20, attacked and S 58 was damaged, turning away for Porto Empedocle.
+S 59 attacked and claimed a freighter about 5 nmi north-east of Cap Bon but no ships were hit there.
+At 01:02 near Ras Mustafa south of Kelibia, MS 16 or MS 22 attacked the convoy to no effect but then attacked Manchester from close range and each scored a hit, flooding its boilers, fuel tanks and magazines and wrecking three of its four propeller shafts, the ship taking on a 12° list until counter-flooding reduced the list to 5°.
 Waimarama, Almeria Lykes and Glenorchy following on, swerved around Manchester and lost formation.
 Glenorchy mistakenly claimed the destruction of a torpedo boat and the two MAS boats ran aground in Tunisia.
 Power was restored on Manchester and 156 men were taken on board Pathfinder but at 05:00, the captain ordered the ship be scuttled and the remaining crew to make for the Tunisian coast.